oshaughnessy/mu-wordpress/README.md

 you the power-user convenience of just pushing your code to trigger updates in your WordPress deployment.
 Infrastructure as Code, amiright?

+So edit `mu.yml` and change `pipeline.source.repo` to point to your own GitHub account insteada of "stelligent":

+    pipeline:
+      source:
+	provider: GitHub
+	repo: _your_github_username_/mu-wordpress

 Set your AWS region if you want to use something other than the default, `us-east-1`: